 Every year, by the end of June, we organize a doctoral workshop in order to assess the progress of the PhD candidates.
 All the students participate.
 The workshop takes place in a very friendly environment in which both professors and students give their advices and feed-back to the candidates.

-The PhD follow-up workshop of 2017 (5th doctoral workskhop) will take place in 26th and 27th of June, following the same format of last course.
+The PhD follow-up workshop of 2018 (6th doctoral workskhop) will take place in 20th and 21st of June, following the same format of previous courses.